-An internal power-on Reset circuit helps protect against inadvertent data writes.
-Addition protection is provided by driving Reset ($\overline{\text{Reset}}$) Low during the power-on process, and only driving it High when V{CC} has reached the correct voltage level, V{CC} (min).
+An internal power-on reset circuit helps protect against inadvertent data writes.
+Addition protection is provided by driving Reset (Reset) Low during the power-on process, and only driving it High when V{CC} has reached the correct voltage level, V{CC}(min).

-4.6 Active Power, Standby Power and Deep Power-down modes
+4.6 Active power, standby power and deep power-down modes

-When Chip Select (\overline{S}) is Low, the device is selected, and in the Active Power mode.
+When Chip Select (\overline{S}) is Low, the device is selected, and in the active power mode.

-When Chip Select (\overline{S}) is High, the device is deselected, but could remain in the Active Power mode until all internal cycles have completed (Program, Erase, Write).
-The device then goes in to the Standby Power mode.
+When Chip Select (\overline{S}) is High, the device is deselected, but could remain in the active power mode until all internal cycles have completed (program, erase, write).
+The device then goes in to the standby power mode.
 The device consumption drops to I{CC1} .

-The Deep Power-down mode is entered when the specific instruction (the Deep Power-down (DP) instruction) is executed.
+The deep power-down mode is entered when the specific instruction (the deep power-down (DP) instruction) is executed.
 The device consumption drops further to I{CC2} .
-The device remains in this mode until the Release from Deep Power-down instruction is executed.
+When in this mode, only the release from deep power-down instruction is accepted.
+All other instructions are ignored.
+The device remains in the deep power-down mode until the release from deep power-down instruction is executed.
+This can be used as an extra software protection mechanism, when the device is not in active use, to protect the device from inadvertent write, program or erase instructions.